cockroachdb/docs/v2.0/configure-replication-zones.md

 `range_max_bytes` | The maximum size, in bytes, for a range of data in the zone.
 When a range reaches this size, CockroachDB will spit it into two ranges.<br><br>**Default:** `67108864` (64MiB)
 `ttlseconds` | The number of seconds overwritten values will be retained before garbage collection.
 Smaller values can save disk space if values are frequently overwritten; larger values increase the range allowed for `AS OF SYSTEM TIME` queries, also know as [Time Travel Queries](select.html#select-historical-data-time-travel).<br><br>It is not recommended to set this below `600` (10 minutes); doing so will cause problems for long-running queries.
 Also, since all versions of a row are stored in a single range that never splits, it is not recommended to set this so high that all the changes to a row in that time period could add up to more than 64MiB; such oversized ranges could contribute to the server running out of memory or other problems.<br><br>**Default:** `90000` (25 hours)
 `num_replicas` | The number of replicas in the zone.<br><br>**Default:** `3`
-`constraints` | A comma-separated list of required and/or prohibited constraints influencing the location of replicas.
-See [Constraints in Replication Zones](#constraints-in-replication-zones) for more details.<br><br>**Default:** No constraints, with CockroachDB locating each replica on a unique node and attempting to spread replicas evenly across localities.
+`constraints` | A JSON object or array of required and/or prohibited constraints influencing the location of replicas.
+See [Types of Constraints](#types-of-constraints) and [Scope of Constraints](#scope-of-constraints) for more details.<br><br>**Default:** No constraints, with CockroachDB locating each replica on a unique node and attempting to spread replicas evenly across localities.

 ### Replication Constraints